linlide/AndroidPhoneAgent/README.md

 # Android Phone Agent

 The Android Phone Agent is a Python-based tool that uses Claude AI to automate interactions with Android devices.
-Modified from the iPhoneMirroringAgent project, it captures screenshots, analyzes them using Claude AI, and performs simulated touch operations based on AI-generated instructions.
+Modified from the AndroidPhoneAgent project, it captures screenshots, analyzes them using Claude AI, and performs simulated touch operations based on AI-generated instructions.

 ![Android Phone Agent Screenshot](Screenshot.png)